Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 ### Azure Storage

-Azure storage is used to host queues and tables.
+Azure storage is used to host queues.
 Queues are used to send and receive messages to coordinate activities among different modules.
-Tables are used to store job output status records and to track health state of each Media Services instance.
 Classes implementing access to Azure storage can be found in the *HighAvailability/AzureStorage* folder.

 ### Azure Functions